GoogleCloudPlatform/firebase-extensions/firestore-incremental-capture/POSTINSTALL.md

+## Enable PITR in the Google Cloud Console

+## Creating a secondary Firestore database

 ## Building the Dataflow Flex Template

 Before this extension can run restoration jobs from BigQuery to Firestore, you must build the Dataflow Flex Template.
 This is a one-time process that you must perform before you can use the extension.